“do good, be good, feel good, live well”

 All of life is energy and life is in constant change, constant flow.
 Learn how to connect this flow through a new way of seeing that allows us to breathe and expand into the Spiritual beings that we are.

-Learn more about Marianne's 200-RYT Yoga Teacher Training, 500-RYT Yoga Teacher Training, or see a list of upcoming training sessions.
+Learn more about Marianne's 200-RYT Yoga Teacher Training, 300 Hour Yoga Therapeutics Training, or see a list of upcoming training sessions.

 Marianne's Cause, Jimmy's Way